TekMoral/LUMMYGEE/README.md

 ### 🎓 Mentorship
-I offer mentorship for beginners and career-switchers who are serious about learning full-stack development.
+I offer mentorship for beginners and career switchers who are serious about learning full-stack development.
 I help students go from complete beginner to professional developers.

 ---